jbnicolai/tooly/bin/README.md

-these scripts should only be called from the project root
+these bash scripts should be called from the project root